MalcolmWeyeneth/Azure-Lessons-Groups/README.md

 Now click on the Create button.

-Now lets verify that the Group has been successfully created.
+The newly created Group should now appear in the "All Groups" blade if successfully created.

 ![GitHub Logo](/How-to-create-a-group-and-add-members-using-Azure-Active-Directory.jpg)

+## Add members to Azure AD Groups